Juanjo Mena

 Juanjo Mena (born Juan José Mena; born 21 September 1965) is a Spanish conductor.

-In January 2025, Mena announced via social media his diagnosis of early-stage Alzheimer's disease.
-However, he has continued to conduct.
-In June 2025 he appeared at the Granada Festival in a concert marking the 100th anniversary of the revised version of El Amor Brujo.

 Biography

-Mena was born in Vitoria-Gasteiz, in the Basque Country, where he began his music studies at the Vitoria-Gasteiz Conservatory.
+Mena was born in Vitoria-Gasteiz, in the Basque Country.
+His brother Carlos is a countertenor and his sister Elena is a research chemist.
+Mena began his music studies at the Vitoria-Gasteiz Conservatory.
 He later attended the Madrid Royal Conservatory, where his teachers included Carmelo Bernaola (composition and orchestration) and Enrique García Asensio (conducting).
 He also studied conducting with Sergiu Celibidache in Munich on a Guridi-Bernaola scholarship.
 In 1997, the Basque Government selected Mena to form the Youth Orchestra of Euskal Herria.
 He subsequently became associate conductor of the Euskadi Symphony Orchestra.

 From 1999 to 2008, Mena was artistic director and principal conductor of the Bilbao Symphony Orchestra.
 His guest-conducting debut in North America was with the Baltimore Symphony Orchestra in 2004.
 Mena served as principal guest conductor of the Teatro Carlo Felice, Genoa from 2007 to 2010.
 He was principal guest conductor of the Bergen Philharmonic Orchestra from 2007 to 2013.

 In July 2010, the BBC Philharmonic announced the appointment of Mena as its ninth chief conductor, effective with the 2011-2012 season, with an initial contract of three years, leading twelve concerts per year.
 Mena directed the BBC Philharmonic in four concerts prior to his appointment.
 In 2013, Mena extended his contract with the BBC Philharmonic for an additional 3 years.
 He concluded his tenure as chief conductor of the BBC Philharmonic in the summer of 2018.

 In 2016, the Orquesta Nacional de España named Mena its new 'Director Asociado' (principal guest conductor).
 In October 2016, the Cincinnati May Festival announced the appointment of Mena as its new principal conductor, effective with the 2017–2018 season, with an initial contract of 3 years.
 Mena stood down as principal conductor of the Cincinnati May Festival in 2023.

-Family

-Mena has a younger brother Carlos who is a countertenor.
+In January 2025, Mena announced via social media his diagnosis of early-stage Alzheimer's disease.
+His recent conducting appearances have included a June 2025 concert at the Granada Festival to mark the 100th anniversary of the revised version of El amor brujo.
+In March 2026, Mena issued a public statement that his Alzheimer's disease condition has developed to the point where he has decided to conclude his conducting career with his scheduled 2026 engagements.

 Mena and his wife Noemi have two children.